 Turtles are also smart animals.
 They have the ability to take things slowly and live an easygoing life, which is also partly why we connect them to wisdom so often.
 We view turtles as wise animals as they are able to meander their way through life while surviving many natural threats, despite their slow movement and inability to flee quickly.

 Related: 13 Animals that Symbolize Wisdom

 Turtles are one of the oldest creatures on planet Earth.
 The earliest known turtles date all the way back to 260 million years ago.
 This puts them among the list of the oldest animal species in history.
 Although the turtles back then were quite different from what the turtles represent today.
-They had teeth and had no shell, and they looked slightly different.
+They had teeth and no shells, and they looked slightly different.

 But there’s an element of mystery to turtles, as well.
 Because of this anciency, many cultures throughout history have used turtles as their symbols.
 For example, some Native American tribes named the continent we today know as North America “The Turtle Island”, because the turtle, for them, represents the Earth itself and its history.

 In addition to being one of the oldest creatures to walk the Earth, turtles are also known as animals that have one of the longest life spans out of all creatures.
 The average lifespan of most larger turtle species is around 80 years, while for smaller turtles, the average life expectancy is between 30-40 years.

 There are several reasons for their longevity.
 It’s their vegetarian diet, their easygoing lifestyle, their slow growth rates, and their ability to reproduce at a fast rate.
 But they also have the ability to protect themselves with their shells.

 The oldest known tortoise today, Jonathan, is 187 years old!
 Jonathan is a giant tortoise and is located in Seychelles.
 That means Jonathan was born during the Industrial Revolution and survived both world wars.
 Boy, does he have some stories to tell!